KTJ Krug LLC Distinguished with Traveller Review Award from Booking.com

 KTJ Krug LLC secures Booking.com's 2024 Traveller Review Award, marking a triumph in luxury accommodations and service in Puerto Rico.

-UNITED STATES, January 29, 2024 /EINPresswire.com/ -- KTJ Krug LLC is proud to announce that it has been bestowed the Traveller Review Award 2024 by Booking.com, achieving a stellar rating of 8.2 out of 10.
+SAN JUAN, UNITED STATES, January 30, 2024 /EINPresswire.com/ -- KTJ Krug LLC is proud to announce that it has been bestowed the Traveller Review Award 2024 by Booking.com, achieving a stellar rating of 8.2 out of 10.

 This recognition underscores the company's dedication to providing exceptional short-term rental experiences in the luxury segment of Puerto Rico's vibrant real estate market.